 Not all investors are in a position where they want to grow their portfolio, as they might have already reached their goals as an investor.

 While the 1031 exchange is an incredible opportunity, you need to make sure it’s the right decision for you.

 On paper, it’s hard to imagine how a 1031 exchange could be a bad thing.
 However, as any real estate investor can tell you, deals almost never go 100% according to the plan.

 Then you have market risk.
-If you sell your property and are facing a 45 day window, you might be inclined to put a deal you wouldn’t normally buy under contract, just to avoid taxes.
-This can cause a normally conservative investor to overpay, and make a bad purchase.
+If you sell your property and are facing a 45-day window, you might be inclined to put a property you wouldn’t normally buy under contract, just to avoid taxes.
+This can cause a normally conservative investor to overpay and make a bad purchase.

 Finally, the biggest risk comes from other investors negotiating against you.
 If the other party know that you’re doing 1031 exchange, they can use that information against you.
-If the negotiation goes past the 45 day identification window, there is a very good chance they won’t be willing to negotiate much, as they know that you’re forced to make the purchase, or pay taxes.
-A great strategy you can use here is to not let the other party know that you’re doing a 1031, and only disclose once all contingencies have been removed from the contract.
+If the negotiation goes past the 45-day identification window, there is a very good chance they won’t be willing to negotiate much, as they know that you’re forced to either make the purchase or pay taxes.
+A great strategy you can use here is to not let the other party know that you’re doing a 1031 and only disclose once all contingencies have been removed from the contract.

-If you’re ready to open a 1031 Exchange, Clever has partnered 1031 Exchange Advantage and SellTaxFree.com to offer 1031 Exchanges at a discount.
-Sell Tax Free offers a $200 discount if you sign up online, for a total cost of $595 for a standard exchange.
+If you’re ready to open a 1031 exchange, Clever has partnered with 1031 Exchange Advantage and SellTaxFree.com to offer 1031 exchanges at a discount.
+Sell Tax Free has helped investors complete hundreds of successful exchanges and offers a $200 discount if you sign up online, for a total cost of $595 for a standard exchange.

 Click here to schedule a free consultation.